chocolateflight/chocolateflight/README.md

 - 👋 Hi, I’m Marc!
 - 👀 I’m studying Business Administration and learning how to code!
-- 🌱 I’m enrolled in the Careerfoundry Full-Stack Development Program

 <!---
 chocolateflight/chocolateflight is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.